 NOTICES

-Except as required by the forms of notices set forth on Exhibit E, all notices, requests, statements, or payments required or permitted by this Agreement (each a “Notice”) shall be in writing, addressed as specified on Exhibit G hereto, and shall be delivered by letter, facsimile, or other documentary form.
-Notice by facsimile or hand delivery shall be deemed to have been received by the close of the Business Day on which it was transmitted or hand delivered (unless transmitted or hand delivered after close in which case it shall be deemed received at the close of the next Business Day).
+Except as required by the forms of notices set forth on Exhibit E, all notices, requests, statements, or payments required or permitted by this Agreement (each a “Notice”) shall be in writing, addressed as specified on Exhibit F hereto, and shall be delivered by letter, facsimile, or other documentary form.
+Notice by facsimile or hand delivery shall be deemed to have been received by the close of the Business Day on which it was transmitted or hand delivered (unless transmitted or hand delivered after close of the Business Day in which case it shall be deemed received at the close of the next Business Day).
 Notice by regular mail shall be deemed to have been received three (3) Business Days after it is properly sent.
 Notice by overnight mail or courier shall be deemed to have been received two (2) Business Days after it is properly sent.
 A Party may change its address by providing Notice of its new address to the other Party.

 ARTICLE 13